Follicular Phase: What It Is and How it Impacts You

 A study was done in 2010 which stated that a follicular phase can be considered short when it falls below 11 days.
 A shorter follicular phase could impact your likelihood of getting pregnant.

-Therefore, the eggs may not be able to be fertilised which is the start of menopause.
+Therefore, the eggs may not be able to be fertilized which is the start of menopause.

 When is the follicular phase considered long?